-The clinical breast and pelvic OSCE will be held on the 5th Monday of the clerkship.
+The clinical breast and pelvic OSCE will be typically be held on the last Tuesday of the clerkship (scheduling and Holidays may affect date).
 Please see the web heading on the main page for specific details.

 PREVENTION AND SCREENING EXAM: